By: All Psychology Schools Staff

 Clinical Psychologist Median Annual Salary

-According to the most current Occupational Employment Statistics from the 2022 U.S. Bureau of Labor Statistics (BLS) data, the median annual salary for clinical psychologists is $90,130.
+According to the most current Occupational Employment Statistics from the 2023 U.S. Bureau of Labor Statistics (BLS) data, the median annual salary for clinical psychologists is $95,830.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-Take a look at salaries by state.

 Clinical and Counseling Psychologists